 print(inside * 4 / n)

-because it uses the computer random number generator, and we accept a command line argument with the number of points to use (default: 100 million).
-Because we’re using a quarter of a circle, we need to multiple the result by 4.
+We’re using secrets because it uses the computer random number generator, and we accept a command line argument with the number of points to use (default: 100 million).
+Because we’re using a quarter of a circle, we need to multiply the result by 4.
 A sample run on my computer gave me 3.14564084 but it took longer than a minute and a half; I can’t wait that long!
 For the record, it’s a 13th generation Intel i9 with 20 cores at 5.4GHz; it’s a very powerful machine, but certainly not enough for this exercise.

-Or is python the problem?
+Or is Python the problem?
 Python is incredibly powerful and easy to use, but for heavy calculations, it’s not necessarily the best choice.
 Let’s rewrite the program in Go:

 package main